623637646/EmbeddedScrollView/README.md

 # EmbeddedScrollView

 Add a vertical UIScrollView into another vertical UIScrollView for iOS.
+It makes users feel like it's a single UIScrollView.
+This tool resolve the gesture conflict between thw two UIScrollViews.
 It supports Swift and Objective-C

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/5275802/111632055-0f82c180-882f-11eb-87de-a8480dab060a.gif)